kiquetal/aws-pro-readiness/resources/learn.catrill/network-and-hybrid.md

     The main difference is that Network ACLs have separate inbound and outbound rules, while Security Groups use a single set of rules for both inbound and outbound traffic.

+    Statefull firewall is intelligent enough to idenfity the REQUEST and RESPONSE components of a connection as being related.

+    Allowing the REQUEST(inbound or outbound) means the respnse(inobound or outbound) is automatically allowed.